-This is especially true when living in a city like Los Angeles where a puppy is likely to encounter a variety of ethnicities of people, breeds of dogs, and changing environments, as well as an array of loud moving objects such as skateboarders and motorcyclists, on a regular basis.
+This is especially true when living in a big city where a puppy is likely to encounter a variety of ethnicities of people, breeds of dogs, and changing environments, as well as an array of loud moving objects such as skateboarders and motorcyclists, on a regular basis.

 How To Safely Socialize A Puppy